EricWay1024/Homological-Algebra-Notes/main.typ

 ]

 #proof[
-Using Yoneda embeddings. $cA -> Fun(cA^op, Ab)$. (?)
+// Using Yoneda embeddings. $cA -> Fun(cA^op, Ab)$. (?)
+#TODO
 ]

-We can embed an abstract category into a concrete one.
-From a practical perspective, we can prove any reasonable statements for $RMod$ and they will also hold for abelian categories because of this theorem.
+This theorem indicates that we can embed an abstract category into a concrete one.
+From a practical perspective, we can prove any reasonable statements for $RMod$ and they will also hold for abelian categories.
 An example is the following.

 #lemma(name: "Snake Lemma")[